SCO Group, Inc. v. International Business Machines Corp.: Discovery

 The discovery portion of the lawsuit lasted several years.
 The basis for SCO's suit is that any code developed on top of SVRX is a derivative work of SVRX (which would include AIX), and that IBM has publicly admitted to contributing AIX code to the Linux kernel.
-Since SCO has never seen the AIX code, it has, as part of the discovery process, deposed IBM for the AIX code, so that it can compare AIX code to Linux kernel code.
-IBM, rejecting SCO's concept of derivative work, has deposed SCO for which lines of code it claims are infringing.
-SCO has responded that it can't determine which code is infringing until it has had the chance to look at the AIX code.
+Since SCO had never seen the AIX code, it, as part of the discovery process, deposed IBM for the AIX code, claiming it wanted to compare AIX code to Linux kernel code.
+IBM, rejecting SCO's concept of derivative work, had deposed SCO for which lines of code it claims are infringing.
+SCO responded that it couldn't determine which code is infringing until it has had the chance to look at the AIX code (which then begged the question of the basis under which SCO filed its lawsuit).

 On December 5, 2003, in the first oral arguments relating to the discovery process, a judge granted IBM's two motions to compel against SCO, and deferred consideration of SCO's motions until later.
-This gave SCO a 30-day deadline to provide "with specificity" which lines of code in Linux they claim form the basis of their case.
-This was widely regarded as a first-round victory for IBM.
+This gave SCO a 30-day deadline to provide "with specificity" which lines of code in Linux they claim form the basis of their case, and was widely regarded as a first-round victory for IBM.

 On June 28, 2006, Judge Brooke Wells granted IBM's motion to strike most of SCO's evidence, citing in part SCO's inability to provide the specificity required by the court:

 SCO appealed to Judge Kimball and asked for a de novo review of Judge Wells' order.
 On November 29, 2006, Judge Dale Kimball affirmed Judge Wells' order in its entirety.

 Controversial code

 At a reseller show in August 2003, SCO revealed a sample of alleged copied code.
-This was later shown to be originally released under a BSD License.
+This was later shown to have been originally released under a BSD License.

 The code (atealloc) had been in the IA-64 version of Linux for a short period of time, but had already been removed on July 4, 2003, for technical reasons and because "it's ugly as hell."

 UNIX creator Dennis Ritchie confirmed that either he or Ken Thompson wrote the atealloc code, which is released under the BSD license.
 It is claimed that SCO removed the original license text from Unix source (such as the Berkeley packet filter), allegedly violating the BSD license.

 Copyright claims and DMCA notices

 In late December 2003, new developments involving copyright claims emerged.

 Novell registered their claim to the copyright of original UNIX source code, effectively challenging SCO's registration of the same code.

 SCO Group claimed in a press release to have sent DMCA notification letters alleging copyright infringement.
 Alleged copies of these letters were posted online.
 The letters give the names of 65 files in the Linux source code tree which supposedly incorporate "copyrighted binary interfaces".
 Linus Torvalds then posted a rebuttal on Groklaw.

+Ultimately, SCO's claims failed in court, and were also met wih derision in the open-source software community.